Jason Rosenhouse

 Jason Rosenhouse is an American author and professor of mathematics at James Madison University, where he was originally appointed an assistant professor in 2003.
 He became a full professor in 2014.
 His research focuses on algebraic graph theory, as well as analytic number theory.
-He ran the blog Evolution Blog at National Geographic's ScienceBlogs, where he frequently criticized creationism.
+He ran the Evolution Blog at National Geographic's ScienceBlogs, where he frequently criticized creationism.
+He has contributed to the pro-evolution blog The Panda's Thumb, and has also contributed to HuffPost about topics such as the Higgs boson, in addition to creationism.
 In late 2016 he announced that he was abandoning the blogging format.
-He has contributed to the pro-evolution blog The Panda's Thumb, and has also contributed to the Huffington Post about topics such as the Higgs boson, in addition to creationism.

 Personal life

 Jason grew up in New Jersey.
 While in middle school and high school, he was a prolific chess player, attending both tournaments and chess camp.

 Education

 Rosenhouse has a bachelor's degree from Brown University in mathematics (1995), and an M.A.
 (1997) and PhD in mathematics (2000), both from Dartmouth College.
 His PhD thesis was entitled "Isoperimetric numbers of certain Cayley graphs associated to PSL (2, [zeta subscript n])".